 History of Treaties in B.C.

-When British Columbia joined Canada in 1871, the Province did not recognize Aboriginal title so there was no need for treaties.
-However, the Province did accept the rights of Aboriginal people as written in the Canadian Constitution and recognized the federal government’s authority to make laws for Aboriginal people and their lands.
+When British Columbia joined Canada in 1871, the Province did not recognize Indigenous title so there was no need for treaties.
+However, the Province did accept the rights of Indigenous people as written in the Canadian Constitution and recognized the federal government’s authority to make laws for Indigenous people and their lands.

 James Douglas of the Hudson’s Bay Company made 14 purchases of First Nations land between 1850 and 1854 at the request of the British Crown.
 These transactions are known as the Douglas Treaties.